Ptujec/LaunchBar/Converter-Actions/README.md

 The currency converter actions require an API key.
 You can get one for free at [https://exchangeratesapi.io/pricing/](https://exchangeratesapi.io/pricing/))

-You can use `.` or `,` as decimal separator.
+You can use `.` or `,` as decimal separators.
 Group separators are not supported currently.

 ## Other:
 - Celsius ⇄ Fahrenheit